 Students with a Statement or EHCP will have an annual review meeting which you will be invited to attend and contribute to.

 How will you gather information about my child’s SEND from their primary or other secondary school?

-The SENCo will contact all primary schools in Year 6 and will gather information on all students on the SEND register who will be attending Archbishop Holgate’s School.
-If your child has a Statement or EHCP and has named Archbishop Holgate’s as their school of choice the SENCo will attend the Year 6 review(s).
+The SENDCo will contact all primary schools in Year 6 and will gather information on all students on the SEND register who will be attending Archbishop Holgate’s School.
+If your child has a Statement or EHCP and has named Archbishop Holgate’s as their school of choice the SENDCo will attend the Year 6 review(s).

 How will information about my child be shared with staff in school?

 A register is compiled of all those pupils who have SEND and distributed to all staff at the start of the academic year.
 This is updated regularly and all staff notified electronically of any changes.
 The SEND register also links to strategies to help a student and any ‘My Support Plans’ or EHCP/Statements.
 All markbooks have SEND information so that teaching staff are full aware that a student has some additional need or disability.

 In addition some students have an individual pen portrait which is distributed to staff.
 This is devised in consultation with parents / carers and approved prior to being shared with staff.